 - Referral Code

-- Reading Eggs – This reading program has lessons that gamify the reading instructional process.
-Children learn to read by games, songs, storybooks (fiction & non-fiction).
+- Reading Eggs – This reading program has lessons that gamify the instructional reading process.
+Children learn to read through games, songs, and storybooks (fiction & non-fiction).

 - Appropriate Level – The new reading learner or special needs child who struggles with traditional reading instructional methods.
 I love the available game and book choices.